shepherdvovkes/VaultSwap/terraform/COMPREHENSIVE_ATTACK_SIMULATION_SUMMARY.md

 ---

-**🎯 MISSION STATUS: COMPLETE ✅**
+**MISSION STATUS: COMPLETE**

 Your comprehensive DEX attack simulation environment is now ready to ensure your platform's security against ALL major attack vectors.
-Deploy with confidence! 🚀
+Deploy with confidence!